-Although a highly effective tool for understanding and engaging with customers, heat maps are not the most straightforward process.
+Although highly effective tools for understanding and engaging with customers, heat maps and session recordings are not the most straightforward processes.
 Let us take a look at some challenges that may come your way:

 1. Dynamic URL Linking

-While heat maps work perfectly to provide insights into customer behaviour in a graphical manner, they are not very effective in explaining how customers navigate websites.
-This analysis is very important for delivering personalised service to customers.
+While a heat map works perfectly to provide insights into visitor behaviour in a graphical manner, they are not very effective in explaining how customers navigate websites.
+This analysis is very important for delivering a personalised customer experience.

-Since all types of businesses nowadays have dynamic URLs instead of static ones, every industry faces this issue.
-Dynamic heat maps are the most effective solution to overcome this problem.
+Since all types of businesses nowadays have dynamic elements instead of static ones, Every industry, particularly those catering to mobile visitors, faces this issue.
+A dynamic heat map is the most effective solution to overcome this problem.
 These maps provide information about how every individual customer interacts with the website.

 Dynamic heatmaps can be especially useful for eCommerce ventures as they help view customer activity regarding specific products, web pages, and actions.
-These can provide in-depth information at a glance for webpage optimisation, which will result in higher conversion rates.
+These can provide in-depth information at a glance for optimisation according to page visitors, which will result in higher conversion rates.

 2. Data Analysis

-Heat maps are much more intuitive and faster than traditional data collection and presentation tools.
-However, correctly interpreting the heat map data is not as simple.
-One effective way to make sense of the information is to analyse the goals.
-That is also why setting goals is critical before implementing heat maps.
+A heat map is much more intuitive and faster than traditional data collection and presentation tools.
+However, correctly interpreting the heat map website data is not as simple.
+Analysing the goals is an effective way to make sense of the information.
+That is also why setting goals is critical before implementing a heat map.

 Undertaking the analysis without establishing the goals of the exercise will prevent you from identifying distractions that are lowering your conversion rates.
-At the same time, heat maps help identify the most attention-grabbing sections of a page responsible for the highest engagement levels.
+At the same time, a heat map helps identify the most attention-grabbing sections of a page responsible for the highest engagement levels.